What Does the P0405 Code Mean?

-Since the P0405 code denotes a circuit problem, you would need a specific EWD (electric vehicle diagram) according to your vehicle model as well as a (DMM) digital multimeter to diagnose the trouble code.
+Since the P0405 code indicates a circuit problem, you will need a specific EWD (electric vehicle diagram) corresponding to your vehicle model and a digital multimeter (DMM) to diagnose the fault code.

 Always Connect a Car Battery Charger

-Whenever you are doing a troubleshooting procedure on your car, especially with the ignition on, there is a high risk that the car’s battery will drain out.
-Moreover, with low voltage, your car will display additional trouble codes making things more complicated.
-Which is why it is necessary to connect a car battery charger at all times whenever you are fixing a problem in the car.
+Whenever you perform troubleshooting on your car, especially with the ignition on, there is a high risk that the car battery will be drained.
+In addition, your car displays additional error codes at low voltage, which makes things more complicated.
+It is therefore necessary to always connect a car battery charger when you are troubleshooting a problem in your car.

 Connect the OBD2 Scanner

-An OBD2 Scanner is an excellent device that reads the information regarding the trouble codes.
-Most modern scanners have base values set in them which allow you to check the reading of certain components and comparing them to see if a replacement is necessary.
-You can easily inspect and check EGR functions through the scanner.
-A multimeter can also be used but most experts recommend an OBD2 scanner.
+An OBD2 Scanner is an excellent device that reads the error code information.
+Most modern scanners have basic settings that allow you to check and compare the reading of certain components to determine if a replacement is necessary.
+With the scanner, you can easily inspect and verify the EGR functions.
+You can also use a multimeter, but most experts recommend an OBD2 scanner.

 Check for Wire Connection

-The first step is to check wire connections and look for damage or burns which can result in circuit problems.
-Also, make sure to check for possible water damage or bent and broken pins.
+The first step is to check the wire connections and look for damage or burns that could lead to circuit problems.
+Also, look for possible water damage or bent and broken pins.

 Inspect EGR Position Sensor

-A traditional and most common EGR position sensor is a three pin type with a reference voltage, Ground, and Signal.
-If the EGR valve in your car is vacuum actuated, perform the bench-test of the position sensor using a vacuum pump and a DMM.
-Remove the connector and measure the resistance across the whole circuit and the reading should be around 6 kΩ.
-Next, take the reading on the signal wire by measuring between the VC and EGLS pins and it should read somewhere between 0.1 kΩ and 5.5 kΩ depending on the amount of vacuum you apply.
+A traditional and most common EGR position sensor is a three-pin type with a reference voltage, ground and signal.
+If the EGR valve in your vehicle is vacuum actuated, perform the position sensor test using a vacuum pump and a DMM.
+Remove the connector and measure the resistance over the entire circuit.
+The measured value should be about 6 kΩ.
+Next, take the reading on the signal cable by measuring between the VC and EGLS pins and it should be somewhere between 0.1 kΩ and 5.5 kΩ, depending on the amount of vacuum applied.

 Electronically Actuated EGR

-For an electronically actuated EGR, check the output voltage by back probing the connector with the DMM and measuring the voltage.
-Make sure to leave the car in ON position but the engine should remain off.
-The readings should read as follows:
+With an electronically controlled EGR, check the output voltage by scanning the connector with the DMM on the rear and measuring the voltage.
+Be sure to leave the car in the ON position, but the engine should remain off.
+The measured values should be as follows:

 • VC: 4.5 V to 5.5 V